Dow Chemical to sell most chlorine assets in $5 billion deal

-Dow Chemical Co (DOW.N) will separate a portion of its century-old chlorine business and sell it to Olin Corp (OLN.N) in a tax-efficient deal worth $5 billion as part of efforts to shed low-margin assets.
+Dow Chemical Co (DOW.N) will separate a portion of its century-old chlorine business and sell it to Olin Corp (OLN.N) in a tax-efficient deal worth $5 billion (3.36 billion pounds) as part of efforts to shed low-margin assets.

 The deal will make smaller rival Olin the world's largest producer of chlor-alkali, which is used to make chlorine and caustic soda.
 These chemicals are used in a variety of industries such as healthcare, textiles and automotive.

-Shares of Dow Chemical, which will designate three directors to Olin's board, rose 3.3 percent to $47.96 at mid-afternoon.
+Shares of Dow Chemical, which will designate three directors to Olin's board, rose 5 percent to $48.84 on Friday.

 Olin's shares jumped as much as 25 percent to $33.91, a near 17-year high, valuing the company at about $2.60 billion.